Avanade/CoreEx/src/CoreEx.Cosmos/README.md

 The requirements for usage are as follows.
 - An **entity** (DTO) that represents the data that must as a minimum implement [`IEntityKey`](../CoreEx/Entities/IEntityKey.cs); generally via either the implementation of [`IIdentifier`](../CoreEx/Entities/IIdentifierT.cs) or [`IPrimaryKey`](../CoreEx/Entities/IPrimaryKey.cs).
-- A **model** being the underlying data representation that will be persisted within CosmosDB itself..
+- A **model** being the underlying data representation that will be persisted within Cosmos DB itself.
 - An [`IMapper`](../CoreEx/Mapping/IMapper.cs) that contains the mapping logic to map to and from the **entity** and **model**.

 The **entity** and **model** are different types to encourage separation between the externalized **entity** representation and the underlying **model**; which may be shaped differently, and have different property naming conventions, internalized properties, etc.